-Recently, the Apex Court in the case of Ankush Shivaji Gaikwad V/s State of Maharashtra (Criminal Appeal No.689/2013 disposed of 03.05.2013) in its very detailed judgment authored by Justice T.S.
-Thakur has considered the same question relating to victim compensation.
-In that judgment, the Supreme Court has discussed all the previous judgments on the point and has referred to the different laws of the different countries & UN General Assembly resolutions etc., Ultimately it is held that, it is the duty of the Court to consider payment of compensation in each and every case and the Court will have to record reasons, as to why Court is not granting compensation, if the Court has not granted compensation.
-The conclusion of the Apex Court reads thus:
+The Apex Court in the case of Ankush Shivaji Gaikwad vs. State of Maharashtra - (2013)6 SCC 770 in its very detailed judgment authored by Justice T.S.
+Thakur as he then was, has considered the question relating to victim compensation.
+In that judgment, the Supreme Court has discussed all the previous judgments on the point and has referred to the different laws of the different countries & UN General Assembly resolutions etc. Ultimately it is held that, it is the duty of the Court to consider payment of compensation in each and every case and the Court will have to record reasons, as to why Court is not granting compensation, if the Court has not granted compensation.
+The Apex Court while concluding observes thus:

-"62.
-To sum up: While the award or refusal of compensation in a particular case may be within the Court's discretion, there exists a mandatory duty on the Court to apply its mind to the guestion in every criminal case.
-Application of mind to the guestion is best disclosed by recording reasons for awarding/refusing compensation.
-It any exercise axiomatic that for involvina application of mind, the Court ought to have the necessary material which it would evaluate to arrive at a fair and reasonable conclusion.
+"66.
+To sum up : While the award or refusal of compensation in a particular case may be within the Court's discretion, there exists a mandatory duty on the Court to apply its mind to the question in every criminal case.
+Application of mind to the question is best disclosed by recording reasons for awarding/refusing compensation.
+It is axiomatic that for any exercise involving application of mind, the Court ought to have the necessary material which it would evaluate to arrive at a fair and reasonable conclusion.
 It is also beyond dispute that the occasion to consider the question of award of compensation would logically arise only after the court records a conviction of the accused.
 Capacity of the accused to pay which constitutes an important aspect of any order under Section 357 Cr.P.C. would involve a certain enquiry albeit summary unless of course the facts as emerging in the course of the trial are so clear that the court considers it unnecessary to do so.
-Such an enquiry can precede an order on sentence to enable the court to take a view, both n the question of sentence and compensation that it may in its wisdom decide to award to the victim or his/her family."
+Such an enquiry can precede an order on sentence to enable the court to take a view, both on the question of sentence and compensation that it may in its wisdom decide to award to the victim or his/her family."